What Depression Medication Is Right For Me?

 Note: Consult a medical doctor, like a psychiatrist, before starting, changing, or stopping medication.
 This article is not a replacement for medical advice or medication management.

-Depression is an umbrella term for the various depressive disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Depression is an umbrella term for the various depressive disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 In some cases, depression can be severe, causing marked impairments in almost every aspect of life.
 Daily tasks can be challenging or impossible for those living with this condition.

-Some people turn to medication or medical treatments to cope with the symptoms of depression while partaking in other forms of treatment, like therapy.
-Understanding antidepressants can help you understand whether you want to try this treatment format.
+Some people consider medication or medical treatments to cope with the symptoms of depression while partaking in other forms of treatment, like therapy.
+Understanding antidepressants may help you understand whether you want to try this treatment format and discuss options with your doctor.

 Partake in evidence-based, non-medical treatment for depression